ronnyml/snowplow-wiki/technical-documentation/1a-trackers/Building-a-Tracker.md

 ./snowplow-stream-collector-0.x.0 --config collector-config.conf | ./snowplow-kinesis-enrich-0.x.0 --config enrichment-config.conf --resolver file:resolver.json
 ```

-where the "x"s stand in for the latest version o
+where the "x"s stand in for the latest versions of the two apps.

 You can now run your tracker sending events to localhost:8080 (assuming you configured the Scala Stream Collector to listen on port 8080).
 Successfully enriched events will be printed to stdout in TSV form; failed events will be logged to stderr with list of messages describing what was unexpected about the input.
 For example, if you make a typo so that the querystring your tracker generates for a structured event contains `e=seZ` rather than `e=se`, you will see a JSON like this: